andre-ye/uni/docs/eng/engl-308/lecture.md

 ---

-## Week 4 Tuesday, Essays by Wallerstein and Melamed
+## Week 4 Tuesday, Wallerstein and Melamed
 - Reading the 1619 project - what does the 1619 project represent?
 People are misinclined to belief largely because of economic benefit from the suppresion of information.
 - Cultural production is a centerpiece of how the world works.
 The power of education and teaching, sharing stories.
 - Management of the plantation